arabellekezia/cs130/README.md

 To get started running our backend server:

 1. Install the latest version of Python (3.7 or higher)
-2. In the terminal, install the dependencies by running: (TODO: add requirements.txt)
+2. In the terminal, install the dependencies by running:
    ```
    pip install -r backend/requirements.txt
    ```